 - non-payment of rent or other breach of the lease

-- he wants to redevelop the building
+- they want to redevelop the building

 If the landlord cannot prove one of those reasons, the tenant is entitled to a new lease on the same terms as the last one – apart from a new rent.

 There was a way to opt out.
-The landlord and tenant could make a joint application to court for an order to validate an agreement for the tenant to waive his right to security of tenure.
+The landlord and tenant could make a joint application to court for an order to validate an agreement for the tenant to waive their right to security of tenure.
 Despite being a mere formality (since both parties would have already agreed to the contracting out), the process involved solicitors on both sides at great expense, and was tedious and time consuming, adding several weeks to the lease process without doing anything to safeguard the rights of the tenant.

 The new requirements before a lease is signed for valid exclusion of the tenant's right to a new tenancy at the expiry of that lease are as follows.

-The application to court has been replaced by a simpler "health warning" notice, written in plain English and served on the tenant, that explains the loss of rights and the importance of getting professional advice.
+The application to court has been replaced by a simpler 'health warning' notice, written in plain English and served on the tenant, that explains the loss of rights and the importance of getting professional advice.

-A reference to the notice and the declaration must be must be "contained in or endorsed on" the lease.
+A reference to the notice and the declaration must be must be 'contained in or endorsed on' the lease.
 All Net Lawman leases now contain a suitable clause.
 For good measure, we would advise you to attach to the lease a copy of the notice and the declaration.